Shouldn’t We Have Rape Abortion Exceptions to Help Victims?

 As the pro-abortion group “Religious” Coalition for Reproductive Choice (RCRC) says, “Opponents of abortion rights walk a fine line within their own movement when they condone any abortion.
 Based on their own definition, they are guilty of being accessories to ‘murder’ in certain circumstances by accepting rape and incest exceptions.”1

-RCRC correctly points out that pro-lifers must never condone a single abortion and must never apologize for fighting abortions due to rape and incest.
-If we allow that preborn lives are disposable for any reason, we set the life of the preborn below that of other human beings ― and these “hard cases” are what started our nation and our world on the road to abortion on demand in the first place.
+RCRC correctly points out that pro-lifers must never condone a single abortion and must never apologize for fighting rape and incest exceptions.
+If we allow that preborn lives are disposable for any reason, we set the life of the preborn below that of other human beings – and these “hard cases” are what started our nation and our world on the road to abortion on demand in the first place.
 If we had stood firm at the beginning, more than half a century ago, we would not be where we are today.

 As reformed abortionist Bernard Nathanson has so eloquently stated:

-What is more caring ― to ignore a pregnant rape victim’s problems and tell her to “just get rid of it,” or to respect the life within her and give her the real help she needs?
+What is more caring – to ignore the trauma of abortion and tell her to “just get rid of it” to “heal,” or to respect the innocent life within her and give her the real help and healing she needs?

-In summary, the tragedy is the rape ― not the child that is conceived.
-Contrary to what pro-abortionists apparently believe, two injustices do not equal a right or a healed life.
-The greatest pain of the first injustice lasts nine months, but the pain of the proposed abortion “remedy” lasts a lifetime.
+In summary, the tragedy is the rape – not the child that is conceived.
+Contrary to what pro-abortionists believe, two injustices do not equal a right or a healed life.
+The horrific violation that the woman has suffered deserves justice – putting the criminal in jail and giving the woman the resources she needs to heal and move forward.
+Pregnancy lasts nine months, but the pain of the proposed abortion “remedy” lasts a lifetime.

 Some may answer that the woman has a right to be free from assault.
-This is true, of course, but in the case of abortion for rape, the assault has already happened.
-Just as the woman has a right to be free from assault, so does her preborn baby.
-Promoting abortion for rape under this argument is similar to saying that anyone else who is physically assaulted can find healing and peace by going out into the street and punching the first person he or she sees in the face.
+Of course, she does have a right to be free from sexual assault, as every person has that right.
+But in cases of rape, the assault has already happened.
+Just as the woman has a right to be free from violence, so does her preborn baby.
+Promoting abortion for rape under this argument is similar to saying that anyone else who is physically assaulted can find healing and peace by going out into the street and assaulting another person.

 Since pro-abortionists and the corrupt media exclusively emphasize the “hard cases,” they have persuaded the public that the number of women obtaining abortions for rape is huge.
 A national Wirthlin poll found that the average respondent’s guess at the number of abortions committed for rape and incest was 21% of the total number of abortions in the United States.4